HOW TO BECOME A VOLUNTEER

 Successful applicants will be invited to schedule a brief phone interview during a weekday between 9:00am-5:00pm.
 This will help us to better get to know you and your goals.
 A reference check will be completed following.

 After completing the volunteer training program, you will be required to submit a satisfactory Vulnerable Sector Check (VSC) (completed within the past year of applying).
-Contact the Volunteer Coordinator for a Vulnerable Sector Check letter if required. *Wait times vary, we encourage successful applicants to retrieve a VSC as soon as possible.
+Contact the Volunteer Manager for a Vulnerable Sector Check letter if required. *Wait times vary, we encourage successful applicants to retrieve a VSC as soon as possible.
 Mandatory for all volunteer roles.

 Congratulations!
 At the end of the training program, you will be awarded a certificate and will begin your role as a volunteer!